This is a guest post by Eric M. Earle on working with your disconnected teen.

 2. Create a routine family activity

 One of the greatest ways to have a good time and engage with your teen is to create a weekly tradition.
 Regular family get-togethers can help you and your teen to connect over something everyone loves to do.
 It might be playing a game of soccer, going out to a favorite restaurant, or having a board game night.
 You could even try reading the same book and sharing your favorite parts.
-I suggest you ask your teen what they find enjoyable and meaningful so they look forward to your weekly hang out time, instead of worrying about it.
+I suggest you ask your teen what they find enjoyable and meaningful so they look forward to your weekly hang-out time instead of worrying about it.

-3. Check-in When They Get Home
+3. Check in When They Get Home

 4. Notice Their Low Moods

-You could try saying something like, “Hey, it seems to me that you might be worried about something, and you don’t have to tell me what it is, but I want you to know that I care about you and I’m here for you if there’s anything you need.”
-Being a shoulder to cry on is extremely valuable for a teenager, so it’s good to be there, I think it’s just as important to give them space and let them come to you when they’re ready to share.
+You could try saying something like, “Hey, it seems to me that you might be worried about something, and you don’t have to tell me what it is, but I want you to know that I care about you, and I’m here for you if there’s anything you need.”
+Being a shoulder to cry on is extremely valuable for a teenager, so it’s good to be there, I think it’s just as essential to give them space and let them come to you when they’re ready to share.

 4. Say I’m Sorry